HaloZero/FEWD_Curriculum_33/Week_01_Basics/02_css_basics/slides.md

 ####.png

+* Supports transparency and semi-transparency
+* Great for logos, icons, and repeating background tiles.

 Note:
-Supports transparency and semi-transparency, great for logos, icons, and repeating background tiles.
   Almost always preferable to a `gif`, unless semi-transparency is not needed, and the `gif` format is significantly smaller.

 ---